-- 5.2.1 The International SOS Group shall conduct internal and/or external audits at least annually, covering all requirements of these Rules and processing carried out by BCR Members, as well as any additional ad-hoc audits and risk assessments as specified and requested by the DPO, Europe and Responsible BCR Member. - 5.2.2 The International SOS Group may adopt a standard providing controls gleaned from the provisions of the GDPR and undertake to maintain independent certification to such a standard.
-Such certificate should be made available to the data subjects alongside these Rules. - 5.2.3 The scope and frequency of the audits shall take into consideration the risks to personal data processes and activities and previous audit performance, in accordance with the International SOS Internal Audit Policy, ensuring that:

-- audit scope includes all compliance obligations and relevant activities of BCR Members in accordance with these Rules; - audits are carried out by appropriately trained, competent auditors; - impartiality of auditors is ensured; - audit reports detail any significant deviation from requirements of the requirements set out in these Rules. - 5.2.4 Audit reports shall be shared following the conclusion of each audit to the Privacy Team, BCR Member's top management and Group Executive Committee.
+- 5.2.1 The International SOS Group shall conduct internal and/or external audits at least annually, covering all requirements of these Rules and processing carried out by Members, as well as any additional ad-hoc audits and risk assessments as specified and requested by the DPO, UK and Responsible Member (UK). - 5.2.2 The International SOS Group may adopt a standard providing controls gleaned from the provisions of the GDPR and undertake to maintain independent certification to such a standard.
+Such certificate should be made available to the data subjects alongside these Rules. - 5.2.3 The scope and frequency of the audits shall take into consideration the risks to personal data processes and activities and previous audit performance, in accordance with the International SOS Internal Audit Policy, ensuring that: - audit scope includes all compliance obligations and relevant activities of Members in accordance with these Rules; - audits are carried out by appropriately trained, competent auditors; - impartiality of auditors is ensured; - audit reports detail any significant deviation from requirements of the requirements set out in these Rules. - 5.2.4 Audit reports shall be shared following the conclusion of each audit to the Privacy Team, Member's top management and Group Executive Committee.
 Each audit report shall include actions related to the specific observations and recommendations.
-The AEA Executive Committee member responsible for the audited business line or function is responsible for ensuring that recommended actions be addressed and for reporting to the AEA Risk Management Committee as to the open remedial actions. with International SOS Internal Audit Policy - 5.2.5 Management reviews attended by each BCR Member's top management shall be performed at appropriate planned intervals, annually as a minimum, to review compliance with these Rules. - 5.2.6 The management review shall include the following topics: - status of previous management review action plans; - · results of internal and external audits; - customer satisfaction and feedback from interested parties including complaints; - incidents, breaches, nonconformities and associated corrective actions; - the effectiveness of actions taken to address the Data Protection Impact Assessment; monitoring and surveillance results; - performance of suppliers and service providers; - any change related to the Data Protection Impact Assessment; - · any changes of the Rules. - 5.2.7 BCR Members shall determine opportunities for improvement and implement necessary actions to meet their compliance obligations in relation to these Rules. - 5.2.8 When a non-compliance is identified, the BCR Member shall: - take action to address the immediate issue; - evaluate actions through the identification of a root cause of a nonconformity to prevent recurrence elsewhere; - implement the action plan, verify that the corrections have been effectively implemented. - 5.2.9 BCR Members shall retain documented information as evidence of the nature of the nonconformities and the related corrective actions. - 5.2.10 BCR Members will provide copies of the result of any audit to a Competent Supervisory Authority and will agree to audits by a Competent Supervisory Authority in accordance with European data privacy laws.
+The AEA Executive Committee member responsible for the audited business line or function is responsible for ensuring that recommended actions be addressed and for reporting to the AEA Risk

+Management Committee as to the open remedial actions. with International SOS Internal Audit Policy

+- 5.2.5 Management reviews attended by each Member's top management shall be performed at appropriate planned intervals, annually as a minimum, to review compliance with these Rules. - 5.2.6 The management review shall include the following topics: - status of previous management review action plans; - results of internal and external audits; - customer satisfaction and feedback from interested parties including complaints; - incidents, breaches, nonconformities and associated corrective actions; - the effectiveness of actions taken to address the Data Protection Impact Assessment; monitoring and surveillance results; - performance of suppliers and service providers; - any change related to the Data Protection Impact Assessment; - any changes of the Rules. - 5.2.7 Members shall determine opportunities for improvement and implement necessary actions to meet their compliance obligations in relation to these Rules. - 5.2.8 When a non-compliance is identified, the Member shall: - take action to address the immediate issue; - evaluate actions through the identification of a root cause of a nonconformity to prevent recurrence elsewhere; - implement the action plan, verify that the corrections have been effectively implemented. - 5.2.9 Members shall retain documented information as evidence of the nature of the nonconformities and the related corrective actions. - 5.2.10 Members will provide copies of the result of any audit to the Commissioner and will agree to audits by the Commissioner in accordance with the UK GDPR and Data Protection Act.